 Unlike absenteeism, presenteeism it is a relatively new phenomenon and scientific research on the topic is limited, which means that there is no single definition.
-For example, in the USA presenteeism focuses on losses in labor productivity, which can also be attributed to the psychological well-being of employees.
-In Singapore, the term may also refer to the practice where employees stay in the office even after their work is done to wait until their bosses leave.
+For example, in the USA presenteeism focuses on losses in labour productivity, which can also be attributed to the psychological well-being of employees.
+In Singapore, the term may also refer to the practice where employees stay in the office even after their work is done to wait till their bosses leave.

 The impact of presenteeism on business

 Although working while sick means an employee is taking fewer sick days, in reality this does not benefit their employer – quite the contrary!
 Presenteeism increases the likelihood of cardiovascular disease and other poor health conditions that lead to long-term absences.
-The costs of presenteeism are also higher than those caused by absenteeism due to illness, meaning that there is no benefit to anyone.
+The costs of presenteeism are also higher than those caused by absenteeism due to illness, meaning that there is no benefit to anyone

 Road to recovery